RadMousa/RadwaMo-Data-Analysis-Portfolio/excel.md

 ---

-# 🚲 Bike Sales Dataset
+# Bike Sales Dataset Analysis

-## 📈 Revenue and Profit Trend Analysis
+## Revenue and Profit Trend Analysis

-I created a PivotTable to summarise annual revenue and profit from 2017 to 2021.
+I created a PivotTable to summarise annual revenue and profit from **2017 to 2021**.

 The data was grouped by year and displayed in a PivotChart to show revenue and profit trends over time, making it easier to identify overall business growth.

 ---

-# 📊 Visualisation
+# Visualisation

-## Images
+## Project Dashboards

-(Add project dashboard images here)
+(Add Excel dashboards and visualisations here)

 ---

-# 💡 Key Findings
+# Key Findings

-## 1️⃣ Customer Purchasing Behaviour
+## 1. Customer Purchasing Behaviour

 The retail analysis showed that clothing was the most frequently purchased product category by both male and female customers.